-6. Preferences
+22. Preferences

-6.1.
+22.1.
 General

-- Toolbar Layout Select how icons and text in Profex' toolbars are shown. - Restore open projects If checked, Profex will load all previously open graph files upon program start. - Default Project Type For files not specific for either BGMN or Fullprof.2k, this option determines which type of project will be created when such a file is opened.
-The file type is identified by the file extension.

-File extensions can also be associated with either of the two backends by adding the extension either to the list of "File Extensions associated with BGMN" or "File Extensions associated with Fullprof" on the corresponding backend configuration pages of the preferences dialog.

-- Number of CPU cores used by BGMN Specifies how many CPU cores will be used by the refinement backend (only available for BGMN).
+- Toolbar Layout Select how icons and text in Profex' toolbars are shown.
+"Follow Style" will match the system-wide style used by the operating system. - Restore open projects If checked, Profex will load all previously open graph files upon program start.
+If unchecked, Profex will not load any projects or files at program start. - Default Project Type For file formats not specific for either BGMN or Fullprof.2k, this option determines which type of project will be created when such a file is opened.
+The file type is identified by the file extension. - File extensions can also be associated with either of the two backends by adding the extension either to the list of "File Extensions associated with BGMN" or "File Extensions associated with Fullprof". - Number of CPU cores used by BGMN Specifies how many CPU cores will be used by the refinement backend (only available for BGMN).
 "Automatic" will use all available cores. - File Extensions associated with Fullprof These file types will always be opened as Fullprof projects, regardless of the default project type.
 Enter the extension in small letters without asterisks and periods, separated by a space character.
 Example: pcr dat sum prf - File Extensions associated with BGMN These file types will always be opened as BGMN projects, regardless of the default project type.
 Enter the extension in small letters without asterisks and periods, separated by a space character.
 Example: sav lst dia str - Default Wavelength This wavelength, given in Å, is used for scan files not containing any information about the wavelength. - Always use default Wavelength If checked, Profex will ignore the wavelength read from the scan file and always use the default wavelength to calculate d values from diffraction angles.

-6.2.
-Editor
+Use this option with care.
+Any wavelength information read from raw data files will be ignored if this option is checked.

+22.2.
+Text Editors